$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Governing Equations and Numerical Methods

 \subsection{Scattering}

 As superphotons propagate through the medium, we also account for potential scatterings.
 We model these using the probability distribution

-where $\tau_s$ represents the scattering optical depth and $b$ is the bias parameter with $b \geq 1$, as discussed in \cite{kahn_1950, Dolence_2009}.
+where $\tau_s$ represents the scattering optical depth and $b \geq 1$ is a numerical bias parameter used as a variance reduction technique to artificially improve the statistical sampling of scattering events, as discussed in \cite{kahn_1950, Dolence_2009}.
 The inclusion of $b$ is essential for enhancing the number of superphotons that experience scattering in optically thin scenarios, increasing the signal-to-noise ratio in scattering-dominated situations.
 When a scattering happens, a new superphoton is generated and we conserve the number of photons by setting the weight of the existing photon $w \rightarrow w(1 - 1/b)$ and the weight of the generated superphoton as $w/b$, such that $w (1 - 1/b) + w/b = 1$.

 We account for the rate of interactions between photons and particles of mass $m$ by taking into account the cross-section invariance (equation 12.7 in \citealt{Landau_1975}; \citealt{Dolence_2009})